-The Company currently operates five casinos: four on real estate that we own or lease and one located within a hotel owned by a third party.
-Construction continues for a sixth property, Chamonix Casino Hotel ("Chamonix"), adjacent to the Company's existing Bronco Billy's Casino and Hotel in Cripple Creek, Colorado.
-We also benefit from six permitted sports wagering "skins," three in Colorado and three in Indiana.
-Other companies operate or will operate these online sports wagering sites under their brands, paying us a percentage of revenues, as defined, subject to annual minimum amounts.
+The Company currently operates seven casinos: six on real estate that we own or lease and one located within a hotel owned by a third party.
+In December 2023, we began the phased opening of our newest property, Chamonix Casino Hotel ("Chamonix"), located adjacent to our existing Bronco Billy's Casino and Hotel in Cripple Creek, Colorado.
+We are currently designing our permanent American Place casino destination, which will be built adjacent to a temporary facility that we opened in February 2023.
+We are currently permitted to operate the temporary American Place facility until August 2027.
+Additionally, we benefit from seven permitted sports wagering "skins" - three in Colorado, three in Indiana, and one in Illinois.
+Other companies currently operate the active online sports wagering websites under their brands, paying us a percentage of revenues, as defined, subject to annual minimum amounts.
+Regarding our remaining idle skins, we continue to evaluate whether to operate our remaining idle skins ourselves or to have other third parties operate them.
+However, there is no certainty that we will be able to enter into agreements with replacement operators or successfully operate the skins ourselves.